A Blank Check for Electric Vehicles?

 If the lofty dreams of renewable-energy-powered, self-driving cars are realized, they may have the 2020 special purpose acquisition company bonanza to thank for it.
 So far this year, a dozen U.S. companies that make electric vehicles, batteries, and autonomous driving technology have announced SPAC deals that could bring in more than $6.5 billion.
 Meanwhile, U.S. venture capital investment in mobility tech--a category that includes EV, ride-hailing, and light detection and ranging companies--has totaled $10.5 billion across 150 deals so far this year, according to Morningstar PitchBook data.

 The blank-check activity is being powered by public investor demand, the capital needs of these R&D-heavy startups, and broad tailwinds for electrification.
 Arguably, there has never been a better time for makers of unprofitable and often unproven technologies to go public.

-Morningstar Canada does not own shares in any of the securities mentioned above.
+Morningstar Canada does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.